iotaledger/bee-rfcs/text/0000-transaction-bundle/0000-transaction-bundle.md

 ## Transaction

-+ There might be use cases that require the ability to directly create a `Transaction`, requiring exposing `TransactionDraft` or a similar builder pattern.
++ There might be use cases that require the ability to directly create a `Transaction`, requiring exposing a builder pattern.
 + This proposal does not consider any kind of generics or abstraction over transactions.
 Future iterations of the IOTA network that have different transaction formats will probably require new types.